-Sean Tubbs has been a journalist in Virginia off and on for nearly 30 years.
-What can we get done in the next 30?
+Sean Tubbs has been a journalist in Virginia for over 30 years.

 Sean Tubbs is an award-winning journalist with nearly 30 years of covering local and regional government.
-Since July 2020, he’s published the newsletter and podcast Charlottesville Community Engagement to help community members understand the mechanics and purposes of planning.
+Since July 2020, he has published the newsletter and podcast Charlottesville Community Engagement to help community members understand the mechanics and purposes of planning.
+This website is the archive.

 Tubbs also writes a weekly column for C-Ville Weekly on real estate and land use issues.